 How to perform a bathroom strip-out from start to finish

 Demolishing a bathroom requires some skills besides demolishing the walls and floors.
 It requires careful removal of electric wiring and plumbing supplies before the gutting process is started.
-Large fixtures such as bathtubs, and sink vanities must be detached with care.
+Large fixtures such as bathtubs and sink vanities must be detached with care.
 You must be really careful removing a glued-on mirror to avoid breaking the glass.
 Always contact your council for any rules and regulations before starting any demolition work.
-If you think the following task would be challenging, just call PERFECT HIRE and we will supply you the right person with the right tools.
+If you think the following task would be challenging, just call PERFECT HIRE and we will supply you with the right person with the right tools.

 Remove the Sink and Vanity

 Locate the drain nuts surrounding the P-trap and unscrew it using the adjustable wrench.
 Look for any seals or gaskets that can cause trouble in the future and clean it if required.
 Unscrew the nuts that lead to hot and cold water supply lines and check if the sink is resting on the mounting bracket or is bolted to the wall.
 Remove the brackets or bolts if necessary.
 Also, remove the screws that are holding the cabinet and remove the cabinet from the wall.

 Unscrew the pipe from the supply line valve that is usually located behind the toilet or on the floor.
 Remove the nuts from the bolts that are attached with the base to the floor.
 In case you have an old toilet and the nuts are difficult to remove, just use a lubricant to make life easier.
 Lift the toilet base attached to the floor.
 If the base is still attached, just cut the caulk seal.
 Stuff an old piece of cloth into the drain to avoid gases from rising up.